 A mortgage down payment is a specific amount of money that a borrower has to deposit towards the purchase of a new home in the market.
 This particular amount is relative to the value of the home that you’re about to purchase and the bigger your down payment is, the bigger will be the mortgage loan that you will be approved and the interest rates will also be affordable.
 This is because the larger down payment results in smaller interest payments throughout the term of the loan.

-What are the down payment requirements for getting a mortgage in Canada?
+What are the down payment requirements for getting a Mortgage in Canada?

 The minimum down payment that is required in Canada is 5% of the total loan amount and the typical down payment that ranges from 5%-20% of the price of the home.
 As per the TD Canada Trust Home Buyers Report, 30% of the prospective homebuyers have at least 20% of the loan amount in order to avoid the Private Mortgage Insurance payments.
-In the year 2012, the home prices were above $1 million and this will require 20% of the loan amount.
-The mortgage default insurance, referred to as CMHC insurance, protects the lender in case the borrower defaults on the mortgage payments as well as offer other mortgage options, such as a reverse mortgage denver brokers provide.
+In the year 2012, the home purchase prices above $1 million and this will require 20% of the loan amount.
+The mortgage default insurance, referred to as CMHC insurance, protects the lender in case the borrower defaults on the mortgage payments as well as offer other mortgage options, such as a reverse mortgage brokers provide.
 In case of a conventional mortgage lender, the down payment might be lower than 20% of the loan amount.

 What factors are influenced by your down payment?